samir-s-hassan/samir-s-hassan/README.md

 ### 📝 I’m currently working on

 - Full-stack applications
-- Turning small ideas I had into code in an effort to improve my everyday life
+- Turning ideas I have into code in an effort to improve my everyday life

 ### 🌳 I’m great with